 Mika Lehtimäki is the Technical and Product Development Manager at Auraprint.
 He initially joined the company in 1996 as a printer, but soon began to progress.
 He took the role of Shift Manager in 2003 before promotion to the role of Technical Manager in 2008.
 The secondary role in product development soon followed, which resulted in Mika becoming responsible for all equipment purchasing, including the investment in the company’s first GEW UV LED curing systems.

 The investment consisted of 48 LED cassettes, which are a mixture of GEW’s UV LED systems… water-cooled LeoLED, and air-cooled AeroLED.
-These are installed across their five flexo machines, which consist of two MPS EF4s, a Bobst M6 and two Nilpeter FA4s.
-The initial investment began in 2021, however, when Auraprint purchased two LeoLED cassettes for one of their MPS machines, with the intention of testing how UV LED could be used in their current processes.
+These are installed across their five flexo machines, which are an MPS EFA+530, a Bobst M6 and a Nilpeter FA4.
+The initial investment began in 2019, however, when Auraprint purchased two LeoLED cassettes for their MPS machine, with the intention of testing how UV LED could be used in their current processes.

-Mika admits that Auraprint originally expected plenty of work to be involved in their transition to UV LED, but notes that they were pleasantly surprised by the speed of the process: “For us, we expected the transition to UV LED to be arduous and time-consuming, particularly with changing our colour profiles.
+Mika admits that Auraprint originally expected plenty of work to be involved in their transition to UV LED, but notes that they were pleasantly surprised by the speed of the process: “For us, we expected the transition to UV LED to be arduous and time-consuming, particularly with changing our printing-ink profiles.
 The reality was totally different though.
-Sun Chemical worked very closely with us to ensure we had the correct inks in place to work with our new GEW cassettes.
-The process of colour changeover took around six weeks – we were expecting it to take months, so this was very positive for us.
+Auraprint Production Foreman Sami Korhonen worked closely with Sun Chemical to ensure we had the correct inks in place to work with our new GEW cassettes.
+The process of printing-ink changeover took around six weeks –we were expecting it to take months, so this was very positive for us.

 “GEW were helpful throughout as well, working with our team and the Sun Chemical team to ensure the chemistry was successful.
 This left us in a position where we were confident enough to change all our machines over to UV LED, meaning that we run 100% UV LED now.
 What surprised us even more was that we can now use LED on our varnishes – this was initially something we were told could be years away, but we have the capability in-house, meaning we never touch our mercury arc lamps anymore.”